ftdc-picsl/pmacsANTsPyNet/README.md

 * `brain_segmentation` - calls deep Atropos, with customizable preprocessing
 * `cortical_thickness` - calls the cortical thickness script, and saves results in a format similar to the `antsCorticalThickness.sh` pipeline in ANTs.
+* `mri_super_resolution` - MRI super resolution, increases spatial resolution by a factor of two.

 Longitudinal cortical thickness is not supported but will be in the future.